WinkelZoeker/winkelzoeker-api/README.md

 To calculate the distance between two coordinates, it is necessary to rely on spherical trigonometry, using the [haversine distance formula](https://en.wikipedia.org/wiki/Haversine_formula).
 As an architectural choice aiming performance, the system relies on MongoDB for the queries using its geospatial capabilities.

-This project is implemented based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/), whith the following structure:
+This project is implemented based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/), with the following structure:

-* **core**: core business structures, in this case, the Store and the GeoLocation objects.
+* **core**: core business structures.
+In this case, the Store and the GeoLocation objects.
 * **usecases**: The use cases implemented by this API, as well the infrasctructure interfaces(**ports**) that should be implemented via adapters.
-* **adapters**: The outer layer, the 'dirtiest' part of the system.
-All technology related considerations and choices are addressed here.
+* **adapters**: The outermost layer in the Hexagonal approach, the *dirtiest* part of the system.
+All technology related considerations and choices are addressed here, like the database implementation (NoSQL, Relational, vendor X or Y), the way the system will be accessed (web interface, CLI), or how this access will be implemented(REST endpoints, GraphQL, etc) .

 ## Technologies